Mt Katsuro (1123m), Nikko City, Tochigi Prefecture, Sunday, April 27, 2025

 See a slideshow of some pictures of the Mt Takadate Hike

 I was looking for a low-elevation hike close to Tokyo, suitable for a cold winter day.
 Looking at my hiking maps, I found 3 minor peaks in a hilly area northwest of Utsunomiya city, between Mt Kogashi and the Utsunomiya Alps.
 It was up and down the same way, except for the last part, where I could return via a different path.
-I could take the Utsunomiya line to Utsunomiya and from there, ride a bus to a stop a short distance on foot from the trailhead; for the return, I could catch a different bus back to Utsunomiya.
-Since there was a hot spring nearby, I could enjoy a hot bath before heading back.
-I was looking forward to a relaxing hike at the edge of the Kanto plain.
+I could take the Utsunomiya line to Utsunomiya station and from there, ride a bus to a stop, just 15-minutes on foot from the trailhead; for the return, I could catch a more convenient bus back to Utsunomiya from a nearby roadside station.
+Since there was a hot spring close to the trail entrance, I could enjoy a hot bath before heading home.
+I was looking forward to a relaxing hike and good views at the edge of the Kanto plain.

 View South of Utsunomiya City and Mt Tsukuba from near the top of Mt Otadaki